 If you’re looking to buy pre-bundled bouquet garni, there are several places you can find it online (or in stores):

-The Spice Hunter Bouquets Garnis celery, thyme, bay leaf, parsley, marjoram
+- The Spice Hunter Bouquets Garnis Blend: bundles of aromatic celery seed, thyme, bay leaf, parsley, and marjoram

-O&CO thyme, oregano, savory, enveloped with bay leaves
+- O&CO: thyme, oregano, and savory, enveloped with bay leaves

 Print article to PDF